Skip to content

 The documentation contained within a student’s file at the Center for Disability & Access is held confidential and is not released except upon written request of the student, when disclosure is required by law, or when it is necessary to facilitate legitimate University processes.

-The University has established procedures for granting a student’s request for access to his/her records within a reasonable time (no more than 45 days and often much sooner).
+For student are requesting access to their student records, the University has established procedures for granting a student’s request for access to his/her records within a reasonable time (no more than 45 days and often much sooner).
 Find additional information at the link below.

 FERPa/privacy rights/student directory info